Causes of Hair Loss for Black Men

 How Do Dreadlocks Cause Central Centrifugal Cicatricial Alopecia?

 Central Centrifugal Cicatricial Alopecia is a hair loss condition that only effects people with afro hair types.
 Triggers of Central Centrifugal Cicatricial Alopecia are either internal, i.e hormonal, or external i.e hair styling/care practices.
 Dreadlocks can be categorised as an external cause of Central Centrifugal Cicatricial Alopecia.
 The contributing factors of the weight of the locs, combined with scalp sensitivity to the gels and pomades used to loc and re-twist locs can trigger Central Centrifugal Cicatricial Alopecia.
-Central Centrifugal Cicatricial Alopecia usually starts with gradual hair loss in the 'Centre' of the scalp which then spreads outwards, which refers to the 'Centrifugal' element of the Alopecia.
+Central Centrifugal Cicatricial Alopecia usually starts with gradual hair loss in the 'Center' of the scalp which then spreads outwards, which refers to the 'Centrifugal' element of the Alopecia.
 The scalp then becomes shiny as the follicular opening of the scalp closes and scars, which reflects the 'Cicatricial' component of the hair loss condition.
 Other symptoms of Central Centrifugal Cicatricial Alopecia include tenderness of the scalp, itching and burning.
 To learn more about Central Centrifugal Cicatricial Alopecia here

 I Have Dreadlocks and Think I’m Suffering from Central Centrifugal Cicatricial Alopecia – What Should I Do?